dmbarbour/awelon/doc/Compilation.md

 I am also interested in supporting 'static' compilation, per word in the dictionary.
 Per-word compilation can potentially mitigate exponential expansion overheads associated with AO's 'inline everything' model, and jumpstart early use of external bytecode resources.

-The question I have is how to best control per-word compilation.
-Some possibilities:
+The question I have is how to best guide per-word compilation.

-* Use a prefix, e.g. `#` so `#foo` is implicitly targeted for compilation
-* Define a separate preCompiledWords file or definition
-* Annotate the `foo` definition for compilation
-* Define `compile.foo` for each `foo` that I wish to precompile
-* Heuristically infer words for compilation

-Use of a prefix initially appealed to me, but with hindsight it's hard to understand why.
-It seems a tight coupling between names and performance is very painful during development.
-Use of a separate file seems like it might be disadvantageous long-term, and is contrary to my dictionary-as-OS concept.
-Use of a single compilation word centralizes a lot of management, and thus requires careful administration.
-Annotations don't really have a well-defined scope as components, which can make them more difficult to process.
+Use of a prefix (e.g. words starting with `#` are compiled) initially appealed to me, but with hindsight it's hard to understand why.
+A tight coupling between names and performance is very painful during development, when we're trying to tweak the performance.
+Also, it would not compose well if we tried to use the same convention to guide other aspects of implementation.

-It seems to me the best option is to focus on per-word compilation, and perhaps the heuristic approach.

-An interesting possibility is to automatically combine these.
-I could try to use a word like `compile.foo` to *modify* the compilation heuristic in the particular case of `foo`.
+So, the guidance should be separate from the word itself.
+The most promising possibility is to simply define `compile!foo` for every word `foo` we wish to compile (ignoring the actual contents of `compile!foo`).

 ## Multiple Compilers?